joerob-msft/microsoft-trusted-roots-vs-chrome-root-store/README.md

 ### Deployment Notes

 - Target Azure App Service on Windows for parity with the certificate store logic.
-- Managed identity is not required for certificate access; the app relies on the worker's local stores.
+- Managed identity is not required for certificate access; the app relies on publicly available certificate feeds and the worker's local stores for enrichment only.
 - Ensure outbound internet access is allowed so the app can download the Chrome Root Store file from `chromium.googlesource.com`.
+- Allow outbound internet access to `chromium.googlesource.com` and `ctldl.windowsupdate.com` so both certificate feeds can be refreshed.

 ## Project Structure

 - `TrustedRootsVsChrome.Web/` — Razor Pages application with services and models
   - `Services/ChromeRootStoreProvider` — downloads and parses the Chrome root store bundle
+  - `Services/MicrosoftTrustedRootProgramProvider` — downloads and parses the Microsoft Trusted Root Program list
-  - `Services/WindowsTrustedRootProvider` — loads certificates from Windows trusted stores
+  - `Services/WindowsTrustedRootProvider` — loads certificates from Windows trusted stores for optional enrichment
   - `Services/CertificateComparisonService` — orchestrates the comparison and filtering logic
   - `Pages/Index` — dashboard UI for the comparison results
 - `TrustedRootsVsChrome.Tests/` — xUnit tests covering comparison edge cases